awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithAutomatedBackups.md

      mysql> FLUSH TABLES myisam_table, myisam_table2 WITH READ LOCK;
      ```

-  1. Create a snapshot of your DB instance\.
+  1. Create a snapshot of your DB instance or Multi\-AZ DB cluster\.
 When the snapshot has completed, release the locks and resume activity on the MyISAM tables\.
 You can release the locks on your tables using the following command:

      ```
      mysql> UNLOCK TABLES;